xyl-507/xyl-507.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍🎓 About Me
 - My name is Yuanliang Xue (薛远亮).
-From 2022.03, I work as a PhD candidate at Xi’an Research Institute of High-tech, Xi’an, Shaanxi, China.
+From 2025.12, I work as a lecturer at Xi’an Research Institute of High-tech, Xi’an, Shaanxi, China.

 - My researches focus on Deep Learning and its applications to image (video) processing, computer vision and UAV.
 My current interests include object detection and tracking, aerial detection and tracking.
 I have published 20+ papers related to above topics on some international conferences and journals with .